lemlac/apon/README.md

   case _ then "Something else!"
 ```

 Types are declared using the keyword `type` followed by a type expression.
-Values can be asserted to be a certain type using the keyword `as`.
+Putting `as` at the end of an expression will assert the resulting type.
+Types match based on duck typing, i.e. all of the properties names and types match.

 ```apon
 let